Financial Information

 Costs You’ll Incur

 We want to make sure you understand the costs you can anticipate to incur and the financial support available to you to make this transition more financially feasible for you.
 While Teach For America is not able to provide financial advice, as we are not financial advisors, we have pulled together resources and alumni tips that will assist you in planning for your transition.
 These costs are a prediction based on recent Corps Member experiences.
 Costs may change throughout the year and will be different depending on each person’s situation.
 We will update costs accordingly.
-If you have questions or concerns please reach out to your MD, LD
+If you have questions or concerns please reach out to the regional team.

 Financial Costs & Support

-Financial Costs
+Financial Costs & Supports

 For some of the onboarding expenses in late winter/early spring, you’ll have the option to access some of your stipend early to help pay for those costs.
 Teach For America will pay for your content exam costs.
+You can look through the regional cost guide here (costs are page one, financial supports are page 2).

 AmeriCorps